-Biological pesticides can-and should-play a role in integrated pest management.
-Biopesticides can-and should-be an integral part of an IPM program, especially where resistance to synthetic pesticides has developed.
+Biological pesticides can and should play a role in IPM, and they can and should be an integral part of an IPM program, especially where resistance to synthetic pesticides has developed.
 IPM is applicable across all farming systems.
 However, until biopesticides are thoroughly evaluated for efficacy against pests that affect commodity crops such as soybean, producers will not fully utilize them if they have little or no information about their performance when used as a component of their IPM strategies.
 Plus, the cost of these products should be weighed against their potential effectiveness as a component of an IPM program.